Tomtombinary/PEUtils/README.md

 # PEUtils

 PEUtils is a light library written in C to browse a PE in memory.
 This library is callback oriented design.
-The main fonctionnalities are:
+Main fonctionnalities are:

 * enumerate sections
 * enumerate exports